Sheffield-Plant-Evolutionary-Genomics/Themeda_triandra-2022/[1] Reference genome assembly/README.md

 `cat Scaffolds_no_mask.fasta Scaffolds_to_mask.fasta.masked > Themeda_triandra_TTPH-organelle-masked.fasta`

 <br/><br/>

+**[4] Homology based scaffolding.**
+The organelle masked contigs were then scaffolded in relation to the genome of Sorghum bicolor (GenBank accession: GCA_000003195.3), a closely related grass from the same tribe (Andropogoneae), using RagTag v.2.1.0 (Alonge et al., 2021).

+<br/><br/>

 **References**
+Alonge, M., Lebeigle, L., Kirsche, M., Aganezov, S., Wang, X., Lippman, Z., ... & Soyk, S. (2021).
+Automated assembly scaffolding elevates a new tomato system for high-throughput genome editing.
+BioRxiv.

 Alverson, A. J., Wei, X., Rice, D. W., Stern, D. B., Barry, K., & Palmer, J. D. (2010).
 Insights into the evolution of mitochondrial genome size from complete sequences of Citrullus lanatus and Cucurbita pepo (Cucurbitaceae).
 Molecular biology and evolution, 27(6), 1436-1448.